 If a student does not pass an exit exam, he or she will be allowed one retest during the scheduled retesting times.
 Students, in most cases, should take the retest before the end of the testing period for that semester.
 Students able to show hardships with retesting before the end of the testing period must complete retesting before the beginning of the next semester.
 Students who are in their final attempt in a particular learning support area and have a score within 3 points of exit may be allowed a second retest based upon the approval of the Vice President for Academic Affairs.

-Prior to returning from any involuntary period of non-attendance due to academic reasons, all students must complete a Former Student Application in the Office of the Registrar for readmission to the college.
+Prior to returning from any voluntary or involuntary period of non-attendance for two or more consecutive semesters , all students must complete a Former Student Application in the Registrar's Office for readmission to the college.

 Compass Exam Information: